felix-red-panda/felix-red-panda.github.io/content/blog/home_GPU_cluster_DIY.md

 *this post is still WIP*

-things to consider when building a GPU server for home:
+incomplete list of things to consider when building a GPU server for home:

 - PCIe
     - get enough PCIe bandwidth (both mainboard and CPU) (consumer CPUs typically only come with 16 lanes of PCIe in total, 1 GPU has 16 lanes, PCIe lanes can be shared by multiple GPUs but this decreases memory throughput significantly)